sintef-ocean/status-conan-recipes/scripts/BuildMatrix.md

 | Ubuntu 18.04 | 2.27    |
 | Ubuntu 20.04 | 2.31    |

-**Note** qwt with clang 8 and 9 are currently built with ubuntu-20.04 due to transitive dependencies using glibc 2.28.
+**Note** OpenSplice are currently built using debian:bullseye for clang due to issues when using conanio/clangX images.